Roberts picks up first feature victory

 Seidler maintains his season points lead headed down the home stretch of the summer season.
 The Underwood driver, with seven feature wins this summer, has a slim two-point edge over Bismarck’s Mark Dahl (301-299) atop the season points chase.
 Jeremy Keller of Bismarck is in third with 286.

-Spencer Wilson on Minot, Dahl and Keller picked up heat wins on Friday night.
+Spencer Wilson on Minot, Dahl and Keller picked up heat wins on Aug.
+11.

 Hunter Domagala of Mandan continued his strong season, picking up his sixth feature win in Wissota Street Stocks.
 Domagala, who has eight top-5 finishes and nine top-10s, took the checkered flag in the 20-lap feature, followed by Lincoln drivers Matt Dosch and Shawn Volk.